godspeedelbow/React/documentation/homework/W3-homework.md

     *     .catch(console.error);
     **/
     ```
- - Change your app so that instead of using the static HN data from week2, it loads the relevant data from HN based on what the user chooses.

 - BONUS:
 show a "Loading ..." text when the data is loading
 - To improve the user experience, show the user that the data is on the way by displaying a "Loading ..." text while the data is loading.